Table of Contents

 - A cat scratch or bite that is not healing.

 - A red area around a cat scratch or bite that continues to get bigger for more than 2 days after the injury.

 - Fever that lasts for several days after a cat scratch or bite.

 - Painful and swollen lymph nodes for more than 2 or 3 weeks.

 - Bone or joint pain, abdominal pain (without fever, vomiting, or diarrhea), or excessive tiredness for more than 2 or 3 weeks.

 What causes cat-scratch disease?

-With a cat bite, the cat can pass the bacteria to you in its saliva.
-You can also get the bacteria in your eyes if you pet a cat that has the bacteria on its fur and then rub your eyes.
+Cat-scratch disease is caused by bacteria that cats carry in their saliva.
+They likely get the bacteria from fleas.
+They can spread it to their paws or fur when they lick themselves.
+You can get cat-scratch disease from a cat biting, scratching, or licking you.
+You can also get the bacteria in your eyes if you rub them after petting a cat that has the bacteria on its fur.
 Many people who get cat-scratch disease do not remember being scratched or bitten by a cat.

 How is cat-scratch disease diagnosed?

-Can cat-scratch disease be prevented?
+Can cat-scratch disease be prevented or avoided?